How can I forget the rustic scent

 How can I forget the trenchant images

 Of resistance, revolt, poverty and defeat?

 Would uphold the dignity of our downtrodden fate.

 I walk the path alone with no sense

-Of fear, insecurity, fear of old age and death.
+Of insecurity, fear of old age or death.

 How can I forget the pangs of hunger,